-The Initial Touch-up session is a follow-up to the Microblading and PowderBrow services.
-This session is essential for adding or darkening any areas that healed too lightly, ensuring your new brows will last looking even and full.
-As your new brows heal, some pigment might be expelled from the skin, certain areas heal lighter than others, or you may have picked at your scabs during the healing process (bad!).
-With this simple touch-up, we are able to bring your new brows back to their full, balanced, and beautiful glory.
+The Initial Touch-up session is a follow-up to the Microblading, PowderBrow, and Lip Blushing services.
+This session is essential for adding or darkening any areas that healed too lightly, ensuring your new PMU will last looking even and full.
+As your new brows or lips heal, some pigment might be expelled from the skin, certain areas heal lighter than others, or you may have picked at your scabs during the healing process (bad!).
+With this simple touch-up, we are able to bring your new PMU to its full, balanced, and beautiful glory.

 When should I schedule the Initial Touch-up?

-For best results, the Initial Touch-up session should be booked between 4 to 8 weeks after the initial service.
+For best results, the Initial Touch-up session should be booked between 4 to 8 weeks after your initial brow service and 12 weeks after your initial lip service.
 This ensures that the pigment from the first session and the initial touch-up heal similarly in the skin.
-If you are not able to schedule the touch-up procedure within 8 weeks, that's okay!
+If you are not able to schedule the touch-up procedure within the recommended period, that's okay!
 At Kendra Neal Studio, we have successful touch-up results as far out as 3-4 months.